From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

 \subsubsection{Implementation of FNO}

-The implementation of FNO requires function values at grid locations, and thus, preprocessing is required to obtain the function values at grid points from the finite element field.
-Suppose $D_m = D_u = D = (0,1)^2$ and consider the grid division of $\mathrm{closure}(D)$ consisting of $n_{1}$ and $n_{2}$ number of points in $x_1$ and $x_2$ directions, respectively.
-Linear interpolation is used to compute function values at grid points.
-The following describes the data: \begin{enumerate} \item Let $X$ be $N\times n_{1} \times n_{2} \times 3$ matrix, where the outer dimension corresponds to the number of samples.
-The element of $X$ at $I^{\text{th}}$ outer index is a $n_{1} \times n_{2} \times 3$ matrix containing the interpolated values of a function $m^I$ at all grid $(x^1, x^2)$ points and the coordinates $x^1$ and $x^2$ of all grid points; thus, the inner dimension is three.
-Next, the function values are centered and scaled using the mean and standard deviation computed from the samples $1\leq I\leq N$. \item Let $Y$ be $N\times n_1 \times n_2\times d_o$ matrix such that the element of $Y$ at $I^{\text{th}}$ outer index is a $n_{1} \times n_{2} \times d_o$ matrix containing the interpolated values of $d_o$-valued function $\rb{u}^I$ at all grid points.
-Note that the element of $X$ and $Y$ at $I^{\text{th}}$ outer index corresponds to $\rb{m}^I$ and $\rb{u}^I = \rb{F}(\rb{m}^I)$ on a grid, thereby establishing the correspondence between input and output.
+The implementation of FNO requires function values at grid locations, and thus, preprocessing is required to obtain these values at grid points.
+Suppose $D_{M} = D_{U} = D = (0,1)^2$ and consider the grid division of $\mathrm{closure}(D)$ consisting of $n_{1}$ and $n_{2}$ number of points in $x^1$ and $x^2$ directions, respectively.
+Linear interpolation is used to map finite element solutions onto a structured grid required by FNO.
+The following describes the data: \begin{enumerate} \item Let $\rb{X}$ be an $N\times n_{1} \times n_{2} \times 3$ matrix, where the outer dimension corresponds to the number of samples.
+The element of $\rb{X}$ at $I^{\text{th}}$ outer index is a $n_{1} \times n_{2} \times 3$ matrix containing the interpolated values of a function $m^I$ (or discretization of this function given by $\rmm^I$ on a mesh) at all grid $(x^1, x^2)$ points and the coordinates $x^1$ and $x^2$ of all grid points; thus, the inner dimension is three.
+The spatial coordinates are included to allow the network to learn non-translation-invariant features.
+Next, the function values are centered and scaled using the mean and standard deviation computed from the samples $1\leq I\leq N$. \item Let $\rb{Y}$ be $N\times n_1 \times n_2\times d_{U}$ matrix such that the element of $\rb{Y}$ at $I^{\text{th}}$ outer index is a $n_{1} \times n_{2} \times d_{U}$ matrix containing the interpolated values of $d_{U}$-valued function $u^I$ (or discretization of this function given by $\rmu^I$ on a mesh) at all grid points.
+Note that the elements of $\rb{X}$ and $\rb{Y}$ at the $I^{\text{th}}$ outer index correspond to $\rmm^I$ and $\rmu^I = \rmF(\rmm^I)$ on a grid, thereby establishing the correspondence between input and output.
 Function values at grid points are also centered and scaled using the sample mean and standard deviation. \end{enumerate}